 Do you offer childcare on Sunday mornings?

 Children are welcome in our worship services.
 However, childcare is available for children 4 years and under.
-A worship opportunity, called Godly Play, begins after the “Time for Young Disciples” during the 11 AM worship service.
-Godly Play is reserved for kindergarten and 1st grade students.
+After our “Time for Young Disciples” during the 11 AM worship service, Kindergarten and 1st grade students are welcome to join us for our “Music and Movement” time during the sermon.

 What about Sunday School?